(120 mcg etonogestrel/15 mcg ethinyloestradiol)

 tampon to be sure that the ring is not accidentally pulled out.
 If the ring does come out, simply rinse the ring in cool to

-lukewarm water and immediately reinsert it.
+lukewarm water (do not use hot water) and immediately reinsert it.

 Using spermicides or vaginal yeast products will not reduce the contraceptive efficacy of NuvaRing.